2020-21 School Reopening Plans

-- We are equipping every indoor classroom space on campus with new technology to facilitate synchronous learning between students on campus and students at home to allow for maximum flexibility in academic options.
+- We have equipped every indoor classroom space on campus with new technology to facilitate synchronous learning between students on campus and students at home to allow for maximum flexibility in academic options.

-- We have converted our art studio, woodshop, and gym into standard classrooms, adding four additional learning areas in order to maximize physical distancing.
+- We have reconfigured our use of the building in order to maximize physical distancing.

-- We have added six outdoor learning spaces that allow every cohort the opportunity for outside learning.
+- We have equipped eight outdoor learning spaces that allow multiple opportunities for outside learning.
 Teachers envision using these spaces for discussions and writing time.
 Outdoor learning spaces include canopies with side panels, similar to a party tent.

 - Touchless hand sanitizing stations have been installed in every classroom, at every entrance, and at other locations throughout the building.

-- Four outdoor hand washing stations have been installed on the Turf to facilitate handwashing at arrival, throughout the day, and at dismissal.
+- Multiple outdoor hand washing stations have been installed on the Turf to facilitate handwashing at arrival, throughout the day, and at dismissal.

 - Foot traffic flow into and out of the classrooms has been carefully prescribed.
 Most hallways are one-way with clear signage.

 - As always, our HVAC system has been set to maximize fresh air flow with the best possible filtration for our existing system.
-Weather permitting, rear facing doors will remain open to increase air flow.
+It has been equipped with MERV 13 and carbon filters.
+Rear facing doors will remain open to increase air flow.